microsoft/pxt-adafruit/docs/lessons/zoomer/quiz-answers.md

 ## 1. What is 'acceleration'?

-Acceleration is amount of force being applied to the BBC micro:bit in one of three specified directions.
+Acceleration is amount of force being applied to the @boardname@ in one of three specified directions.

 ## 2. Consider the following directions